fraserivison/apex-adventures/README.md

 The commitment to a bug-free platform aligns with our dedication to providing users with a reliable, enjoyable, and hassle-free experience as they embark on their shark cage diving adventure.
 We will continue to uphold these high standards to ensure Apex Adventures remains a seamless and trustworthy destination for all users.

 ## Deployment

+The deployment process for the Apex Adventures website on GitHub Pages followed these step-by-step instructions:

+1. Access the GitHub repository containing the [ApexAdventures](https://github.com/fraserivison/apex-adventures) project.

+2. Navigate to Settings which is located at the far right of the toolbar and click on it.

+3. On the left hand side there is an option called Pages.

+4. Once that has been clicked on there is a section that says Branch with a button underneath that will need to be set to Main and Route.

+5. Once the Master Branch has been selected, the GitHub Pages section will automatically refresh, indicating the ongoing deployment process.

+6. Upon successful deployment, a detailed ribbon display will appear, signaling that the Apex Adventures website is now live on GitHub Pages.

+7. The live link to the deployed website can be accessed at the GitHub Pages URL, which will be displayed in the GitHub Pages section at the top of the screen.
+The live link for Apex Adventures can be found [here](https://fraserivison.github.io/apex-adventures/).

+This streamlined deployment process ensures that the latest version of the Apex Adventures website is consistently available on GitHub Pages, providing a public-facing link for users to explore.

 The site was deployed to GitHub pages.
 I used Gitpod as the development environment and commmited all the changes in thte terminal.
 The steps to deploy the site are as follows:

 Live link to site:(https://fraserivison.github.io/apex-adventures/)